Rolando-Barbella/online-dev-cv/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Create an online C.V with NextJs + AWS Amplify + Tailwind CSS
+This is repo was made to support the following blog [post](https://dev.to/aws-builders/create-an-online-c-v-with-nextjs-aws-amplify-tailwind-css-4dhh)

+### Get the proyect running
 First, run the development server:

 ```bash